 All the same, it's worth trying to be an accredited investor in order to gain as much access as possible.
 Your goal is to have the optionality to invest.
 Companies have varying degrees of strictness with regards to checking your accredited investor status by the way.

-I invested in a private gin company in 2007 as a 29 year old and they never checked my financials before I gave them $60,000 of my hard-earned money.
+I invested in a private gin company in 2007 as a 29-year-old.
+They never checked my financials before I gave them $60,000 of my hard-earned money.
 There is no “accredited investor police” in other words.

 Recommendation To Build Wealth